bitwalker/toml-elixir/README.md

 - [x] Add benchmarking suite
 - [x] Provide options for converting keys to atom, similar to Jason/Poison/etc.
-- [ ] Optimize lexer to always send offsets to parser, rather than only in some cases
+- [ ] Optimize lexer to always send offsets to decoder, rather than only in some cases
 - [ ] Try to find pathological TOML files to test

 ## License